Smiley (at) jwj.org

 Prior to joining Jobs With Justice, Smiley organized with community groups and unions such as the Tenants and Workers Support Committee (now Tenants and Workers United) in Virginia and SEIU Local 500 in Baltimore.
 Her career in social and economic justice began in the reproductive justice field, serving as national field director for Choice USA (now United for Reproductive and Gender Equity—URGE) where she received the Young Women of Achievement Award in 2004.

-Her passion for advancing innovations that prioritize the South is evident on the boards she serves on today and in the past which includes the board of the Highlander Research and Education Center, based in Tennessee, a catalyst for grassroots organizing and movement building in Appalachia and the South being part of the leadership council of the Workers Defense Project based in Texas.
-She is on the board of the SEIU Education and Support Fund, the Workers Lab, and she participates in the Bargaining for the Common Good advisory committee.
-Smiley was recently named Will Empower Fellow with Rutgers and on April 15, 2022 will publish the book The Future We Need: Organizing for a Better Democracy in the Twenty-First Century, co-authored with Sarita Gupta.
+Her passion for advancing innovations that prioritize the South is evident on the boards she serves on today and in the past, which includes the board of the Highlander Research and Education Center, based in Tennessee, a catalyst for grassroots organizing and movement building in Appalachia and the South and the leadership council of the Workers Defense Project based in Texas.
+Additionally, she is on the board of the SEIU Education and Support Fund, the Workers Lab, and she participates in the Bargaining for the Common Good advisory committee.
+In 2021, she was appointed by the Board of Governors at Rutgers University to sit on the State Advisory Committee for the School of Management and Labor Relations.

 Smiley is originally from Greensboro, N.C. where she is a proud product of public schools—ultimately graduating from the University of North Carolina at Chapel Hill.
-She currently resides in New Jersey where alongside her partner, Amanda.
+She currently resides in New Jersey alongside her partner, Amanda, and their daughter.